-This policy is published on the school website under General Information - Policies.
+This policy is published on the school website: https://mayvillehighschool.com/policies

 Our safeguarding policy and associated regulatory policies are reviewed at least annually.

 The School is committed to safeguarding and promoting the welfare of our pupils and expects all staff and volunteers to share this commitment.